xayanide/xayanide-mixed-osu-skin/README.md

 - **classic** - non-instafade. an attempt to recreate hitcircle@2x and hitcircleoverlay@2x from its instafade hitcircles.
 I barely use this at all.
 Can help with easy mod.

 ### Optional variants
-- **instafade-nc** - same as instafade, but with nightcore sounds for nightcore mod
-- **classic-nc** - same as classic, but with nightcore sounds for nightcore mod
 - **classic-mapping** - same as classic, but with nightcore and hitsound sample sets for mapping

 ## Compliance